 - Resetting the product to factory default settings.
-See . - Connecting to an AXIS Video Hosting System service.
-To connect, press and hold the button for about 3 seconds until the status LED flashes green.
+See . - Connecting to a one-click cloud connection (03C) service over the internet.
+To connect, press and release the button, then wait for the status LED to flash green three times.

 Connectors

 Network connector